SOCOindustrial/socoindustrial.github.io/_posts/2022-12-27-Payment-Portal.markdown

 project-date: 2023
 client: Southern Colorado
 category: Heavy Equipment Service & Repair
 description: This is where you will be able to pay your invoices through our online portal.
-This is coming soon.
+This feature is coming soon.
 ---